Going off the beaten track to take in the sights and sounds of Ireland isn’t just highly recommended, it’s a must, says Brian Keogh

-Skimming golf balls on the lake at the famous Gap of Dunloe might be a little beyond most of us, but that’s exactly what Irish Ryder Cup legend Paul McGinley and a handful of top professionals did.
+Skimming golf balls on the lake at the famous Gap of Dunloe might be a little beyond most of us, but that’s exactly what Irish 2014 Ryder Cup captain Paul McGinley and a handful of top professionals did.

 Impossible?
 An Irishman, an Englishman, a Welshman and a German didn’t appear to think so.
-McGinley, David Howell, Rhys Davies and Marcel Siem had great craic (fun) trying to pull it off.
+McGinley, David Howell, Rhys Davies and Marcel Siem had great craic (fun) trying to pull it off, while in Ireland for the Irish open.

 While he’s a proud Dubliner, McGinley would be the first to tell you to jump in the car and head to the northwest and County Donegal.